bean-mhm/flim/README.md

 ﻿# 🎞️ flim - Filmic Color Transform

-# Introduction

 **flim is a film emulation transform** that can be used for:

+1. Display-View Transforms in 3D Rendering and Video Editing
-1. Displaying Digital Open-Domain (HDR) Images
+2. Mapping Linear Open-Domain (HDR) Images to the 0-1 Range
-2. Color Grading
+3. Color Grading
-3. Post-Processing in Video Games and Shaders ("tone-mapping")
+4. Post-Processing in Video Games and Shaders ("tone-mapping")
-4. Display-View Transform in Video Editing

 flim comes with 2 presets, but you can add your own presets with their custom parameters!
   - **default**: The default preset provides a generic look that works well on most images.